sarathc-git/experiments/helloworld/docs/readme.md

 ### Settig up observability dashboard

+    For every springboot microservice project, create some standard dashboard jsons and commit them to the config directory.
+When the developer brings up the application with docker compose up, the standard dashboards should show up on grafana with out any work from the developer.

+#### Create a dashboard for aggregates

+    In the current state of the dashboards the teams are using, the tactical metrics are available, but it would be good to use a design process to define the dashboards.

+    For example, An aggregates dahsboard that summarises busines metrics, technical metrics are summarized.
+For example, total hits this month or a day or some thing like that.
+Total revenue booked, etc.

+    There could be other dashboards for business and technical metrics as part of the folder to be reviewed or looked at as needed.

+#### Create a dashboard from spring / http metrics

+#### Create a dashboard from system/resource utilization metrics

 #### Create standard dashboards and store them in config

+#### Using XXXX for creating test data

 ### Application API documentation with swagger